Fire safety, notification or permit

 How does it work?

-Apply for an environmental permit for fire-safe use in the following cases:
+In these cases, you apply for an environmental permit for fire-safe use:

 • You offer sleeping accommodations to more than 10 people.
 For example, in a hotel, boarding house, hospital or nursing home.